Zenjo93/frontend-project-lvl3/README.md

 - Git Actions
 - Bootstrap

-Project is deployed on Vercel - [link](https://hexlet-frontend-project-3.vercel.app/)
+Project has been deployed on Vercel - [link](https://hexlet-frontend-project-3.vercel.app/)